toitpourtoi/POUTCHI/README.md

 PS:Before shring content with the community an automatique verification is made using Computer Visiong and Text mining.

 # Who's PUCHY
-PUCHY is our comics character who goes into troubles
+PUCHY is our comics character who goes into troubles and he will get some help from his father or friends.
 ![alt text](https://github.com/toitpourtoi/POUTCHI/blob/master/app/src/main/res/drawable/PUCHY.PNG
  "Logo Title Text 1")